 With WordPress, it’s common to see websites using dozens of plugins.
 That level of customization is great news, but since you’re adding custom third-party code to the CMS, sometimes plugins can cause errors on your website.

 Even so, WordPress takes the cake in this category.
 It’s not difficult to make sure you’re choosing tried and true extensions by checking ratings and reviews before you download them, and you can’t beat this platform’s vast pool of options.

 Your brand is unique, which means you need a website builder that’s flexible enough to meet your specific needs.
 Customization options and the availability of extensions play significant roles in this aspect of both WordPress and Squarespace.

 You can use either platform to create a wide variety of websites, such as:

 However, you can accomplish some less-conventional goals for your website with WordPress plugins.
 For example, there are several tools you can use to turn your site into a social network with thousands of users:

-You can also create 'custom post types'.
-These are essentially special templates for different kinds of content that have unique elements you want to include, such as reviews or recipes:
+You can also create custom post types.
+These are essentially special templates for different kinds of content that have unique elements you may want to include, such as reviews or recipes:

 WordPress also has a Multisite feature, which enables you to create several websites all connected in a single network.